 The Bichon can be left alone for a few hours, not because it can get into trouble or cause any particular problem, but because its desire to share everyday life with its family is a fundamental necessity.
 On the other hand, a Bichon that spends too much time alone is a dog that can develop separation anxiety problems.

 The Bichon Frise is a very joyful and playful breed.
 It likes to entertain itself a lot with family members and fellow dogs.
 It is a tiny dog with a solid and determined character and can make itself immensely loved because of its special attachment to its owner.
-It has a positive and proud stride that also somewhat represents its temperament.
+It has a positive and proud stride that also represents its temperament.
 A small dog with a significant character.
 It is quickly educated with positive reinforcement.

 This is the most immediately visible characteristic of the Bichon.
 It is a dog that goes about its daily life lavishing affection on its household members.
 The Bichon Frise attaches itself to the family, distributing its attachment equally between the members.
 However, its particular temperament makes it attach itself more to children than adults.
 Bred exclusively as a companion dog, he has nothing better to do with his life than to delight and take an interest in his owners.